dbrizov/NaughtyWaterBuoyancy/README.md

 the density of the water, it will float.
 If the object has greater density than the density of the water, it will sink.
 If for example an object has density equal to half the density of the water, then the object will submerge exactly half of its volume.
 The other half of the volume will be above the water.
-For more info see this [Buoyancy Reference](http://scienceprimer.com/buoyancy) <br> <br>
+For more info see this [Buoyancy Reference](http://scienceprimer.com/buoyancy) <br>

 The **WaterVolume.cs** script works only with the procedural Mesh in the project due to performance optimizations.